po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Success!
 We were able to import our badge template as well as create a new image file.
 While the image itself is not yet very impressive, this progresses us past an essential step.
 Now it's on to how to modify this image and customize our graphics.

-For more information about the ``System.Drawing`.Common` assembly, look [here](https://www.hanselman.com/blog/HowDoYouUseSystemDrawingInNETCore.aspx) and [here](https://developers.de/2018/01/22/how-to-use-system-drawing-in-net-core/)
+For more information about the ``System.Drawing.Common` assembly, look [here](https://www.hanselman.com/blog/HowDoYouUseSystemDrawingInNETCore.aspx) and [here](https://developers.de/2018/01/22/how-to-use-system-drawing-in-net-core/)

 ## Set the Graphics Parameters